Artificial Intelligence and Metaverse Activations: A Summary

 Fast forward to 2022 when interest in all things metaverse really picked up steam…

-In February of 2022, I was invited to participate in this talk in Modenus Media’s Design Hounds lounge at the National Kitchen and Bath Show with my long time friend, Jaime Derringer - with Katye McGregor Bennett moderating.
+In February of 2022, I was invited to participate in this talk in the Design Hounds lounge at the National Kitchen and Bath Show with my long time friend, Jaime Derringer - with Katye McGregor Bennett moderating.

-Jaime also has a huge interest in all things metaverse and non-fungible tokens.
+Jaime also has a huge interest in all things virtual and metaverse.

 Here’s a snapshot of me talking with Katye, taken by one of the attendees, who shared it in their IG Story.

-Jaime and I have both been interviewed for several magazine articles about this.
 The image below shows me holding a copy of the October 2022 issue of Home Accents Today, where Jaime and I were both interviewed about the metaverse and what it means for our industry.
-Unfortunately, the link to this article is no longer available as HAT changed to a new format at the end of last year.

 I wrote a post summarizing that keynote speaking experience + 5 misconceptions about metaverse activations.
 Here’s that post and the image below is from that post.